srjaykikani/payload-plugins/pages/README.md

 ### Payload Select API

 When using the [Payload Select API](https://payloadcms.com/docs/queries/select), the plugin automatically extends the selection to include all virtual fields if any of them are selected.
 This ensures that virtual fields can be generated correctly.
-For example, when querying for a page and selecting only the `path` field, the plugin will also select the `slug` field as it is necessary to generate the virtual `path` field.
+For example, when querying for a page and selecting only the `path` field, the plugin will also select the `slug`, `parent` and `title` fields as theses fields are required to generate the virtual `path` field.

+Therefore it is highly recommended to specify the [defaultPopulate](https://payloadcms.com/docs/queries/select#defaultpopulate-collection-config-property) property on all of your page collections.

 ## About this plugin